Playoff format: In major sports leagues

-Like the NFL, the Canadian Football League (CFL) also uses one-game single -elimination playoffs, and has used them almost exclusively since the 1973 season.
+Like the NFL, the Canadian Football League (CFL) also uses one-game single-elimination playoffs, and has used them almost exclusively since the 1973 season.
 In the CFL, six teams qualify for the playoffs, divided into two divisional brackets of three teams each.
-The second-place teams in each division host the Division Semi-Final, while the division winners each receive a bye to the Division Final.
-The Division Final winners play in the Grey Cup.
+The second-place teams in each division host the division semi-final, while the division winners each receive a bye to the division final.
+The division final winners play in the Grey Cup.
 The only exception to a strict single-elimination format since the early 1970s was in 1986 (for that season only), when the league amended its playoff format to allow a fourth-place team in one division to qualify in place of a third-place team with a worse record.
-That year, when only two East Division teams qualified — compared to four Western teams—the rules mandated the two Eastern teams play a two-game total-points series over two weekends (the two-game total point series was used as the CFL's playoff format prior to 1973), while the four Western teams played a single-elimination playoff over the same timeframe.
+That year, when only two East Division teams qualified—compared to four West Division teams—the rules mandated the two Eastern teams play a two-game total-points series over two weekends (the two-game total point series was used as the CFL's playoff format prior to 1973), while the four Western teams played a single-elimination playoff over the same timeframe.
 The CFL eventually amended this format into the present "crossover rule" in 1997 so as to allow a qualifying fourth-place team to compete as the third-place team in the other divisional bracket, thereby preserving the first-place byes.

-Major League Baseball expanded its playoffs in 2022, going from 10 teams to 12 by adding a third wild-card team in each league (AL and NL).
-The division winner with the worst record & three wild-card teams now play a best-of-three Wild Card Series at the higher seed (third game if needed) to determine which clubs advance to the best-of-five division series to meet the two teams with the best overall records in their respective league.